-- 8. Take the receiver module of the Heart Rate Monitor in your right hand and have a seat.
-Face away from your classmates.
-Sit quietly.
-Remember that the receiver must be within 80 cm of the transmitter in the Heart Rate Monitor belt. - 9.
-Once the subject has been seated quietly for about a minute, a partner should select START to begin monitoring heart rate.
-Another partner should begin timing at the same time. - 10.
-After 4 minutes of data collection have gone by, the subject should recline on a clean surface or table and facing away from all classmates.
-Note: A partner should tell the subject when it is time to recline. - 11.
-After 8 minutes of data collection have gone by, the subject should stand facing away from all classmates.
-A partner should again tell the subject when it is time to stand.
-Data collection will automatically stop after 12 minutes (720 seconds). - 12.
-Examine the graph that is displayed after data collection ends.
-You should be able to recognize three parts that match with the subject's sitting, reclining, and standing heart rates. - 13.
+- 14. Examine the graph that is displayed after data collection ends.
+You should be able to recognize three parts that match with the subject's sitting, reclining, and standing heart rates. - 15.
 Determine the subject's sitting heart rate. - a.
-Press ENTER to return to the main screen. - b.
+Press (ENTER) to return to the main screen. - b.
 Select ANALYZE from the main screen. - c.
 Select STATISTICS from the ANALYZE OPTIONS menu. - d.
 Note the flattest part of the first 1/3 of the graph (up to about 240 seconds) that matches with the sitting part of the experiment. - e.
-Use to move the cursor to the beginning of this flattest part and press ENTER. - f.
-Move the cursor to the end of the flat part and press [ENTER]. - g.
+Use () to move the cursor to the beginning of this flattest part and press (ENTER). - f.
+Move the cursor to the end of the flat part and press ENTER. - g.
 Record the MEAN (average) heart rate (to the nearest whole bpm).
 This is the subject's sitting heart rate.

-Name Date 14.
-Determine the subject's reclining heart rate. a.
-Press (ENTER) to return to the ANALYZE OPTIONS menu. b.
-Select STATISTICS from the c.
-Note the flattest part of the middle 1/3 of the graph (from about 240 seconds up to about 480 seconds) that matches with the reclining part of the experiment. d.
-Use to move the cursor to the beginning of this flattest part and press ENTER. e.
-Move the cursor to the end of the flat part and press ENTER. f.
+- 16. Determine the subject's reclining heart rate. - a.
+Press ENTER to return to the ANALYZE OPTIONS menu. - b.
+Select STATISTICS from the ANALYZE OPTIONS menu. - c.
+Note the flattest part of the middle 1/3 of the graph (from about 240 seconds up to about 480 seconds) that matches with the reclining part of the experiment. - d.
+Use () to move the cursor to the beginning of this flattest part and press ENTER. - e.
+Move the cursor to the end of the flat part and press ENTER. - f.
 Record the MEAN (average) heart rate (to the nearest whole bpm).
-This is the subject's reclining heart rate.
-15. Determine the subject's standing heart rate. a.
-Press ENTER to return to the ANALYZE OPTIONS menu. b.
-Select STATISTICS from the ANALYZE OPTIONS menu. c.
-Note the flattest part of the last 1/3 of the graph (from about 480 seconds up to 720 seconds) that matches with the standing part of the experiment. d.
-Use to move the cursor to the beginning of this flattest part and press ENTER. e.
-Move the cursor to the end of the flat part and press ENTER . f.
+This is the subject's reclining heart rate. - 17.
+Determine the subject's standing heart rate. - a.
+Press ENTER to return to the ANALYZE OPTIONS menu. - b.
+Select STATISTICS from the ANALYZE OPTIONS menu. - c.
+Note the flattest part of the last 1/3 of the graph (from about 480 seconds up to 720 seconds) that matches with the standing part of the experiment. - d.
+Use () to move the cursor to the beginning of this flattest part and press ENTER. - e.
+Move the cursor to the end of the flat part and press ENTER. - f.
 Record the MEAN (average) heart rate (to the nearest whole bpm).
-This is the subject's standing heart rate.
-16. Sketch or print copies of the g graph as directed by y our teacher.
-17 Repeat Steps 5-16 with other mambars of the team carving as subjects 1/.
-Repeat Steps 3-10 with other members of the team serving as subjects.
-D ATA ; Subject's name ; Sitting heart rate (beats/min) ı Reclining heart rate (beats/min) ; Standing heart rate (beats/min) Difference between sitting and reclining heart rates (beats/min) I Difference between standing and sitting heart rates (beats/min)
+This is the subject's standing heart rate. - 18.
+Sketch or print copies of the graph as directed by your teacher. - 19.
+Repeat Steps 5-18 with other members of the team serving as subjects.